rkoshak/sensorReporter/README.md

 sudo ./setup.sh
 ```
 This will install the base dependencies and setup a virtualenv for the Python packages.
-Each plugin will have it's own dependency.
+Each plug-in will have it's own dependency.
-See the readmes in the subfolders for details.
+See the readme's in the subfolders for details.

 ## Optional plug-in dependencies
 Plug-in dependencies can be installed on demand using the install_dependencies.sh from the base folder: